Find the therapist

 LPC, ATR, Licensed Clinician

 Jordan is a dedicated Mental Health Therapist.
 She earned her Masters in Art Therapy from Marylhurst University.
-Over the past five years, Jordan has worked with children, adults, and families in the mental health field in a variety of settings including; schools, hospitals, clinics, and group homes.
-While working at Albertina Kerr and Morrison Child and Family Services, she provided assessment and treatment to children and adolescents struggling with depression, anxiety, and trauma experiences.
+She earned her Masters in Art Therapy from Marylhurst University and also has additional training in nature based practices.
+Over the past 7 years, Jordan has worked with children, adults, and families in the mental health field in a variety of settings including; schools, hospitals, clinics, and group homes.
+While working at Albertina Kerr and Morrison Child and Family Services at the beginning of her mental health career, she provided assessment and treatment to children and adolescents struggling with depression, anxiety, and trauma experiences.

-For the past two years, she provided counseling services to students and their families in the Oregon City school district and at Bridges Middle School.
+She provided counseling services to students and their families in the Oregon City school district and at Bridges Middle School prior to working at Happy Valley Counseling in 2022.
 She is a lifelong artist and through her unique perspective, she blends creativity into the therapeutic healing process to help her clients ease into a renewed sense of spirit.

 Tiffany Merchant